-The Department for Education shelled out at least £260,200 in rent for an empty office block that previously housed Bournemouth's troubled Parkfield School
+The Department for Education shelled out at least £260,200 in rent for an empty office block that previously housed Bournemouth's troubled Parkfield School.

 Parkfield set up in Dorset House, in the centre of Bournemouth, in 2013.
-It was forced to use the building after plans to move to a former national air-traffic-control training centre were delayed by a host of problems including asbestos, bats and the threat of unexploded hombs by Schools Week showed £260,200 in rent was paid for Dorset House in the year after Parkfield moved to its new site - despite the building sitting empty.
+It was forced to use the building after plans to move to a former national air-traffic-control training centre were delayed by a host of problems including asbestos, bats and the threat of unexploded bombs.

-The all-through free school finally moved to its new £35 million home in September last year, and in September this year joined the Reach South trust
+The all-through free school finally moved to its new £35 million home in September last year, and in September this year joined the Reach South trust.